Payment systems, open banking and consumer data

 - facilitate new ways of making payments, and allow consumers to share their banking data with trusted third-parties, including through the Payments New Zealand-led API Centre(external link) (such initiatives are commonly referred to as ‘open banking’ or a ‘Consumer Data Right’).

 MBIE is currently undertaking early policy thinking on whether a Consumer Data Right should be introduced in New Zealand.
 A Consumer Data Right could potentially provide regulatory support for the development of open banking and data sharing in other sectors.
-A discussion document is likely to released seeking public feedback on the issue in the first half of 2020.
+A discussion document is likely to released seeking public feedback on the issue in 2020.

 2019 letter to New Zealand banks